 You have the Step & Repeat option on the CAM Plot dialog and a separate integrated Panel Editor option.
-This mode opens a Panel Editor application within Pulsonix from where you can do multiple processes.
+This mode opens a Panel Editor application within Pulsonix from where you can do multiple processes such as add V-Score lines, test coupons or tab routs for example.